apiloqbc/CommLock/README.md

 ## 🔧 DisplayManager Class

 Display management has been simplified through the `DisplayManager` class, providing easy-to-use methods for display operations including text rendering, screen clearing, and JPEG frame drawing.

+## 📚 Examples

+The project includes example sketches in the `examples/` folder:

+- **DisplayExample.ino** - Basic display operations and text rendering
+- **AudioExample.ino** - DFPlayer Mini usage and audio control

+See `examples/README.md` for detailed information about each example.

 ## 🎵 Audio Management